Alvin-Son/california_fire_analysis/README.md

 Zahraa.

 ## **Background:**
+According to the National Park Service, 89% of Wildfires in the US are caused by Humans. (https://www.nps.gov/articles/wildfire-causes-and-evaluation.htm),
+- The 2020 California Wildfire was one of the worst in US History. (https://earth.org/worst-wildfires-in-us-history/#:~:text=Bay%20Area%20Fire%2C%20California%20(2020,killed%20at%20least%2035%20people)

+With global Wildfires set to rise by 50% by 2100 (https://wmo.int/media/news/number-of-wildfires-forecast-rise-50-2100#:~:text=Climate%20change%20and%20land%2Duse,according%20to%20a%20new%20report), California is at risk of seeing an increase in frequency and severity of wildfire events.

-With the increasing frequency and severity of California wildfires, likely exacerbated by drought conditions and climate change, this project explores the relationship between climatic factors and wildfire occurrences over the past decade.
+This project explores the relationship between weather factors and wildfire occurrences over the past decade.

+Many factors contribute to Wildfires including climate change, forest mismanagement, urban encroachment, and strong winds like the Santa Ana and Diablo Winds.

+This specific analysis will focus initially on how rainfall and max temperature may affect the California Wildfires.

 ## **Research Questions:**
 1. What are the basic weather and fire trends in California over the past 10 years?